Acis and Galatea (Handel): Synopsis

 Since Acis and Galatea has been adapted many times, it is impossible to provide a single synopsis that accurately reflects every presentation of the work.
 The following is a synopsis for the typical two-act presentation of the work that is most often used for modern performances.

 Act 1

 Shepherds and nymphs enjoy "the pleasure of the plains".
 Galatea, a semi-divine nymph, is in love with the shepherd Acis, and tries to hush the birds that ignite her passion for him (Recit."Ye verdant plains" & Aria "Hush, ye pretty warbling quire!")
 Acis's close friend, the shepherd Damon, provides counsel to the lovers as they pursue each other.
-He sings a beautiful siciliana-style serenade, "Love in her eyes sits playing", upon their first meeting.
+Acis sings a beautiful siciliana-style serenade, "Love in her eyes sits playing", upon their first meeting.
 The act closes with a duet by the young lovers, "Happy we", which is echoed by a chorus (not in the Cannons original).